-Why is Ahmedabad Known as 'The Manchester of India'?
+Why is Ahmedabad Called 'The Manchester of India'?

 1. Strategic LocationAhmedabad is strategically located in a cotton-producing region.
 This means raw cotton is in abundance and is always available to the mills.
-In addition, there is easy availability of skilled as well as unskilled labours from nearby areas.
-Finally, there are rich businessmen in Gujrat, who offered them money for setting up the textile industry here.
-As Ahmedabad is well connected to the major cities of the country, it is easy to transport the finished goods to every other part of the globe.
+In addition, there is the easy availability of skilled as well as unskilled labours from nearby areas.
+Finally, there are rich businessmen in Gujrat, who offered them money to set up the textile industry.
+As Ahmedabad is well connected to the country's major cities, it is easy to transport the finished goods to every other part of the globe.
 Ahmedabad is also backed by sufficient power supply.
 As a result, it developed as the major cotton-producing state in India as well as the world.

 So, when you are in the textile capital of the nation, a visit to the Calico Textile Museum is a must.
 It is also considered as one of the best textile museums across the globe.
 Calico Textile Museum displays textiles and clothes dating back to the 15th century and showcases the artistic skills of the Indian artists.

-In the year 1411, Karnavati was occupied by Sultan Ahmed Shah, grandson of Muzaffar Shah I. He established a new city as the capital on the eastern region of the Sabarmati River and named it Ahmedabad.
+In the year 1411, Karnavati was occupied by Sultan Ahmed Shah, grandson of Muzaffar Shah I. He established a new city as the capital on the Sabarmati River's eastern regions and named it Ahmedabad.
 Finally, Ahmedabad was captured by the Mughal King, Akbar in the year 1573.
 During the reign of Akbar, Ahmedabad became the hub of trade and commerce mainly textiles.
 It was overflowing with tranquil lakes, magnificent buildings and beautiful mosques that added to the charm of the city.
 Ahmedabad was also the provincial capital of the Mughal dynasty until 1758 when they lost to the Marathas.